Maize school district mandates masks

 “We must slow the spread before our current situation worsens and we risk significant changes to the learning environment,” said Dr. Higgins.

-The board will meet again on October eleventh where they will rediscuss the mandate.
+The board will meet again on Oct.
+11 where they will rediscuss the mandate.